Delhi Conspiracy Commission

-The Delhi Conspiracy Commission was created dated 9 April 1930 by an order of the Chief Commissioner of Delhi, exercising his special powers under section 3(1) of the Code of Criminal Procedure.
+The Delhi Conspiracy Commission was created on 9 April 1930 by an order of the Chief Commissioner of Delhi, exercising his special powers under section 3(1) of the Code of Criminal Procedure.
 The commission was directed that certain persons shall be tried by it for the offence of conspiring to wage a war against the British King.
 The number of accused to be tried by the commission was 24 in all.
-Out of these 24 persons, 14 were arrested and produced before the commission, while nine were declared absconding and one had died.
+Out of these 24 persons, 14 were arrested and produced before the commission, while nine were declared absconding, and one had died.
 Though only 24 persons were accused of the offence, during the trial it transpired that there were a large number of persons who had participated in the venture.
 It was an Indian revolutionary movement directed against the British to win India's freedom by violent revolutionary means.

 Constitution of the Commission

 The three-member commission consisted of L.S.White (president) and members Kanwar Sain and Amir Ali.
 During the trial of the accused persons, the Crown was represented by Muhammad Zafarullah Khan and his team.
 The accused were represented by Asaf Ali with support from others.